AstrobioMike/mitochondriacs/getting-strain-info/README.md

 # WHAT I DID

-Sorted the master spreadsheet (https://docs.google.com/spreadsheets/d/1PfNkLWrcs-D5Yx9nqNYDHqNygJfk9nhmDW6A0-b_3Zo) by column A, to get all target GLDS IDs, put them into "target-GLDS-IDs.txt".
+Sorted the [master spreadsheet](https://docs.google.com/spreadsheets/d/1PfNkLWrcs-D5Yx9nqNYDHqNygJfk9nhmDW6A0-b_3Zo) by column A ("GLDS"), took these GLDS IDs and put them into "target-GLDS-IDs.txt".

-Running:
+Running the code above:
 ```bash
 bash get-strain-info.sh target-GLDS-IDs.txt
 ```